Pula: Pula Airport

+Train

 A train service operates north from Pula through to Slovenia, however, the line remains disconnected from the rest of the Croatian Railways network.
 Plans to tunnel the 'missing link' between this line and from Rijeka have existed for many years, and despite work commencing on this project previously, have never seen completion.
 People traveling to Rijeka or Zagreb by train must get off in Lupoglav and take a bus to Rijeka.

 Pula Bus Terminus/Terminal is the main hub for Istria and is located on the edge of town just west of the Amphitheatre.
 From there, excellent service to a wide range of local, domestic, and international locations is available throughout the year.
 Several bus companies operate from this Terminus including the local service run by Pulapromet.
 There is also a guaranteed direct line from Pula to Trieste/Venice, especially into spring/summertime.

 Passenger ferries also operate from the port area to nearby islands, and also to Venice and Trieste in Italy from June to September.